This post has been updated to reflect the 2022-2026 Code of Points. It has been modified using the new 2024 composition deductions.

 What exactly are composition deductions?
 Let’s take a closer look.

 The newest set of compositional deductions are the “Up to the Level” deductions.
-Similar to NCAA gymnastics, which has used specific “Up to the Level” deductions for a number of years, the DP (formerly JO) program decided in 2018 to make their deductions more specific in this category.
+Similar to NCAA gymnastics, which has used specific “Up to the Level” deductions for a number of years, the Dev Program decided in 2018 to make their deductions more specific in this category.
 There are three categories of “Up to the Level” deductions: Acro, Dance, and Dismount.
 Today I will review the application of these deductions, along with lots of examples!

 This is the first in a series of three posts, Making Sense of Floor Composition.
 Check out the Level 9 and Level 10 posts too!